Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats and come up with a converstion starter (two needed) -Change the chat titles to share your thoughts on lesson __
-- hide the lessons that don't have content yet

 Scorecard group https://growingholistically.com/groups/?scorecard-chat/

 - The scorecard inspired me to _____ and _____